 Through the New Zealand Shooting Federation, TSNZ is directly linked to the International Sport Shooting Federation, Commonwealth Shooting Federation, Oceania Shooting Federation, New Zealand Olympic Committee, Hillary Commission, New Zealand Sports Foundation and the other four target shooting associations – clay target / fullbore rifle / deerstalkers / pistol – who collectively with TSNZ form the New Zealand Shooting Federation.

-The day to day running of TSNZ’s office is handled by Jackie Lindsay based in Palmerston North while Trading is conducted from Taihape by Gary Cuff.
+The day to day running of TSNZ’s office is handled by Jackie Lindsay based in Palmerston North while Trading is conducted by Ruth McNair.

 Target Shooting New Zealand is made up of 31 Associations, 4 Cooperating Affiliated Bodies, 138 Indoor Clubs and 18 Outdoor Clubs.